From Absorption to Action: How Bioavailability Impacts Your Wellness

 While absorption focuses on how a substance enters the body, bioavailability measures how much of it is active and usable by your system.
 For instance, when you take a hemp capsule, your digestive system absorbs it before the hemp extract enters your bloodstream.

 So, when you swallow the capsule, some of it is absorbed in your stomach.
 However, much of it is broken down by stomach acid and the liver before it reaches your bloodstream.
-This process, known as first-pass metabolism, significantly reduces bioavailability.
+This process is known as first-pass metabolism.

-By contrast, sublingual CBD (held under the tongue) bypasses the digestive system and first-pass metabolism, offering higher bioavailability.
+By contrast, sublingual CBD (held under the tongue) bypasses the digestive system and first-pass metabolism, making it easier for your body to use.

 Factors That Impact Bioavailability